 1. eM Client

-Fast, modern, and well designed – a painless way to migrate from Live Mail
+Fast and modern – a painless way to migrate from Live Mail

 When you launch eM Client for the first time, it offers to import data from any other installed email clients with a single click.
 This makes switching from Windows Live Mail incredibly simple – just check the appropriate box and click ‘Finish’ and everything will be synced automatically, including messages, calendars, contacts and tasks.